Oceania2018/Ailess/README.md

-# Ailess.NET
+# Ailess
-Ailess.NET is an out of box and AI task oriented machine learning library.
+Ailess is an out of box and AI task oriented machine learning library.
+It's written in C# running on .NET cross-platform runtime.